 The school is accredited by the Association Montessori Internationale (AMI).
 This organization represents the most exacting standards of excellence for Montessori schools.
 In addition, the Board and Administration have worked with Independent School Management (ISM) since 2009 to identify and implement goals for management and governance specific to private, independent schools.

 At minimum, all lead teachers hold a Bachelor’s degree; a number have earned Master’s degrees as well.
 In addition, Toddler, Children’s House, and Elementary teachers have a post-graduate diploma from an AMI teacher-training center.
 Our Adolescent teachers have also attended training certification through North American Montessori Teachers Association (NAMTA).
 Our teachers have a sense of mission in working with children and demonstrate high standards for themselves and their students.

 The school promotes a culture of professional growth in a number of ways, as we all see ourselves as lifelong learners.
-Teachers work with the Head of School and Director of Education & Admissions to set annual goals to enhance their practices.
+Teachers work with the AMI-trained Head of School and Director of Education to set annual goals to enhance their practices.
 Over a three-year cycle, AMI school consultants observe each teacher and work with each program as part of the formal accreditation process (Toddler through Upper Elementary).
 In addition, all MCMS employees regularly attend workshops/conferences, in conjunction with scheduled observations of other classrooms, for ongoing professional development.

 Q: What can I expect of the school administration?

 A: Integrity; a focus on the needs of the individual child in harmony with the life of the community; mission-driven decisions embodying good stewardship and responsible management; and an open door to your questions or concerns.